|Students from EU countries||Students from the EU (plus Norway, Iceland, Liechtenstein and Switzerland) are exempt from

 - Ministry of the Interior — Dept. for Asylum and Migration Policy (Ministerstvo vnitra—OAMP): Hněvkovského 30/65 (Brno, Komárov); Tel: +420 543 213 313 or +420 543 214 316, Office hours: Mon, Wed 8 a.m. – 5 p.m., Tue, Thu 8 a.m. – 2 p.m.

-For the registration, bring your national identity card or a passport (and visa) and your travel health insurance contract and a confirmation of its payment to the address below (EU students bring their national health insurance card).
+For registration, bring your national identity card or a passport (and visa) and your travel health insurance contract and confirmation of its payment to the address below (EU students bring their national health insurance card).

 You might be asked to submit an insurance contract and a confirmation of payment before the visa sticker/stamp is added to your passport.
-Please read more information about the travel medical insurance.
+Please read more information about travel medical insurance.

-Information for students (see the section Documents) with long-term residence permit after arrival (Ministry of Interior)
+- Information for students with a long-term residence permit after arrival

-How do I do this?
-Report your arrival (see the section Documents) for students with long-term residence permit (Ministry of Interior)
+- How do I do this?
+Report your arrival! – information for students with a long-term residence permit (from the Ministry of Interior)

 Extension of Stay and Visa

 If you want to extend your stay in the Czech Republic, you will have to apply for a long-term residence permit in Brno (no earlier than 3 months and no later than 14 days before the end of the validity of your visa) at the Ministry of the Interior.

 Please note the different (complex) travel medical insurance you will need for this purpose – see here.
 After applying for the long-term residence permit, you will receive a temporary visa.
 As soon as the permit is approved, you will be invited to pick it up and pay the fee (2500 CZK).